 What is first aid?

-First aid is initial treatment given in a medical emergency.
+First aid is the initial treatment given in a medical emergency.
 Its purpose is to preserve life, reduce pain and discomfort, and minimize any risk of permanent disability or disfigurement

 In an emergency, what should I do first?

-1. Keep calm and assess the scene for any additional threats to you or your pet.
+- Keep calm and assess the scene for any additional threats to you or your pet.
 This is important for everyone's safety.

-2. Keep your dog warm (except in the case of heat stroke), as quiet as possible, and keep movement to a minimum, especially if there is possible trauma, broken limbs, or any neurological symptoms.
+- Keep your dog warm (except in the case of heat stroke), as quiet as possible, and keep movement to a minimum, especially if there is possible trauma, broken limbs, or any neurological symptoms.

-5. Get to a veterinary hospital as soon as possible.
+- Get to a veterinary hospital as soon as possible.

 What are some tips on restraining or calming an injured dog?

 Most injured animals will be panicked and/or disoriented.
 The stress of an emergency can cause an otherwise friendly animal to act aggressively.
 Although most panicky dogs will respond to a calm, soothing voice, use caution when approaching or touching any injured animal.
-It is important to ensure the safety of all rescue personnel that are attempting to assist with an injured animal.
+It is important to ensure the safety of all rescue personnel that are attempting to assist an injured animal.

 What is shock?

-Shock is a complex systemic or whole body reaction to a number of emergency situations.
-These include severe trauma, hemorrhage or sudden loss of blood, heart failure, and other causes of decreased circulation (e.g., severe and sudden allergic reaction and heat stroke).
+Shock is a complex systemic (whole-body) reaction to a number of emergency situations, including severe trauma, hemorrhage or sudden blood loss, heart failure, and other causes of decreased circulation (e.g., severe and sudden allergic reaction and heat stroke).
 A life-threatening fall in blood pressure is a dangerous part of shock.
 If not treated quickly and effectively, systemic shock may cause irreversible injury to body cells and can be fatal.